kadamwhite/talks/2016/wcbos-ml/wcbos-ml.md

 ---

-## ~ Digression ~

-???
-To explain my favorite kind of artistic use of Neural Network, a brief digression: I am a long-time rock music fan, and I remember very specifically the day I learned about Led Zeppelin.
-My friend had some over to share this transcendent experience he'd had listening to his parents' Led Zeppelin records, and I was completely unimpressed.

----

 ![Jimi Hendrix](./images/jimi_hendrix_1967_uncropped.jpg)

 ## Feedback

 ???
-I was unimpressed because he'd made the mistake of playing another record first, a record by Jimi Hendrix.
-And after hearing Hendrix for the first time, even Zeppelin was going to have a hard time.
-Here was a musician who had leashed and tamed guitar feedback, then let it loose again, in a way unlike anything I'd ever heard.
+I vividly remember hearing a Jimi Hendrix recording for the first time, because it's one of only a very few moments in my life I've discovered music with a sound beyond anything I'd ever heard before.
+Here was a musician who had leashed and tamed guitar feedback, then let it loose again, fully under his control.

-Ever since, I've loved systems built on top of feedback.
+I love feedback, and I love systems built on top of feedback.
 Feedback can be horrible but if you tune it and leverage it properly it pushes the limits of our imaginations.

 ---